How to Clean Your Aligners without Damaging Them — Dentist-Approved Tips

 Introduction: Why Cleaning Your Aligners Matters

-Clear aligners, such as Invisalign, have revolutionized orthodontics, offering a discreet, convenient way to straighten teeth.
+Clear aligners have revolutionized orthodontics, offering a discreet, convenient way to straighten teeth.
 But keeping aligners clean is critical — not just for aesthetics, but for oral health and treatment effectiveness.

 Aligners that aren’t cleaned properly can develop bacteria, plaque, and odors, potentially affecting your oral health and slowing treatment progress.
 The good news is that with the right routine, cleaning your aligners is quick, simple, and safe.